 Your gym is likely to suggest an available fitness pro to work with you.
 After you confirm his certifications and get answers to standard concerns (How much does it cost?
 How long are the sessions?), be sure to ask these less common questions to get a little more insight before you make your final decision:

 Are you CPR and AED certified?

-Sure, you know he’s qualified to train you on the treadmill, but can he help you in an emergency?
-Find out if he’s certified in CPR and AED (Automated External Defibrillator).
+Sure, you know he or she’s qualified to train you on the treadmill, but can they help you in an emergency?
+Find out if he or she is certified in CPR and AED (Automated External Defibrillator).
 Trainers work with people of various fitness levels, but anyone could need medical attention during a session.
-Whether you’re overweight or athletic,, you’re going to be working your body hard.
+Whether you’re overweight or athletic, you’re going to be working your body hard.
 In the event of a medical emergency, you’ll want to be sure your trainer would be equipped to handle it.
 While certifications in CPR and AED are not a requirement to become a personal trainer, knowing he is may put your mind at ease.

 Why are you a personal trainer?